mezis/pivotal2github/README.md

     -h, --help                       Prints this help
 ```

+### Caveats

 - Only imports non-accepted stories.
 - Adds some metadata to the issues (particularly, link to original PT story).
 - Doesn't import assignments (but mentions them in the issue).
 - Any attachements in comments or stories themselves are not imported.
-- Imports state and estimates as tags, to be "translated" into e.g. Zenhub
+- Imports state and estimates as tags, to be "translated" into e.g. Zenhub.
+- Github Issues can't be deleted, so test this on a temporary repo first.
+- Remember you're limited to 5,000 Github API calls per hour.
+Count one per story and comment.

 ## Contributing